Homeownership Bridge Lease-to-Own Program

 Instead of buying the home outright with a traditional mortgage, the homebuyer instead enters into a 12-month lease with MWCLT.
 For those 12 months, the homeowner pays rent to MWCLT in an amount roughly equal to what the mortgage payment is expected to be.
 We set aside a significant portion of the rent collected and put it in an Escrow account for the homeowner.
 During the lease period, the homeowner works on their credit with a credit counselor and builds their savings, which the Escrow account contributes to.
 At the end of the lease, the homeowner uses the Escrow account to help make a downpayment on their mortgage.
 The home is sold to them at a deeply affordable price, and will remain in the CLT to be affordable for future buyers.

-This means that we can serve buyers at 50% of Area Median Income, or about $40,250 for a family of three.
+This means that we can serve buyers at 50% of Area Median Income.
 Bridge Program participants also do not have to immediately qualify for a loan, as with our usual application process, allowing MWCLT to support participants while they work to build their credit and savings.

 The Bridge Program has 3 families living in the first completed homes for the program, with one more home available for the pilot program in 2021.
 If you are interested in applying for the program, please see the qualifications and application process, listed below.